shaan1991/exam-room-docs/docs/get-your-api-key.md

 ## Step 1: Create an Account on the Skylink Console

-The first step to getting started is to create an account on the Skylink Console here: [https://console.examroom.ai/register.](https://console.temasys.io/register "https://console.examroom.ai/register.")
+The first step to getting started is to create an account on the Skylink Console.

 If you haven’t registered with Skylink, then please click the Register button.